Code-Institute-Submissions/safetree/README.md

 ### General Testing

 - Use of Chrome Dev Tools to test responsiveness on multiple devices, ranging from simulated Galaxy Fold (280vw) to a simulated 4K resolution (3840vw).
-- Following issues raised in terms of text-contrast, I altered the [color scheme to ensure full accessibility](https://github.com/cjcon90/safetree/tree/main/docs/colors)
 - Ensured text remained visible during webfont load with [font-display: swap](https://web.dev/font-display/?utm_source=lighthouse&utm_medium=devtools)
 - Testing markup on [W3C Markup Validation Service](https://validator.w3.org/)
 - Testing CSS on [Jigsaw CSS Validation Service](https://jigsaw.w3.org/css-validator/)
 - Testing page with Lighthouse in Chrome Dev Tools to optimise performance, accessibility, best practices and SEO
   - Lighthouse highlighted performance issues with images not being resized properly, particularly in mobile, however when I made images smaller as suggested there was a noticeable lack of definition, leading me to choose some minor errors rather than compromise page appearance.
+  - Lighthouse highlighted that some text was not meeting accessability standards in terms of contrast with background, so I altered the [color scheme to ensure full accessibility](https://github.com/cjcon90/safetree/tree/main/docs/colors)
   - Lighthouse Report (full report in repo docs/lighthouse folder):
     - ![Lighthouse Report](https://res.cloudinary.com/cjcon90/image/upload/v1604853888/codeinstitute/safetree/lighthouse-report-8-11-20_jhb2jd.png)
 - Ran CSS through auto-prefixer, and saved the result as a separate .css file